Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training

-Table~\ref{real cost} presents a comparison between the BCD method and full-parameter training in terms of the number of GPUs used, training time, and actual monetary cost across different GPU platforms, including A800, RTX 4090, and A100.
-The cost is measured in USD, and time is measured in hours.
-Overall, the BCD method tends to require longer training time due to its block-wise update mechanism.
-However, BCD significantly reduces total training costs in most cases.

-For example, in training the L-7B model on the Wiki dataset, the cost is reduced from \$43.74 to \$31.22 on A100, and from \$26.30 to \$18.74 on A800 using BCD.
-Even on consumer-grade GPUs such as the RTX 4090, the cost decreases slightly from \$3.37 to \$3.29, indicating that BCD delivers cost advantages across both high-end and mainstream hardware.

-The results on the G-7B model further confirm this trend.
-On the Wiki dataset, BCD reduces the cost from \$70.08 to \$41.36, despite a modest increase in training time from 50.66 to 59.79 hours.
-On the Alpaca dataset, both G-7B and L-7B benefit from cost reductions from \$18.49 to \$12.21 and from \$26.39 to \$17.63, respectively demonstrating consistent economic efficiency.
+Table~\ref{real cost} compares BCD and full-parameter training in terms of GPU count, training time (in hours), and monetary cost (in USD) across RTX 4090, A800, and A100 platforms.
+Overall, while the BCD method typically incurs longer training durations due to its block-wise update mechanism, it achieves substantial cost reductions in most scenarios.
+For instance, when training the L-7B model on the Wiki dataset, BCD reduces the cost from \$43.74 to \$31.22 on A100, and from \$26.30 to \$18.74 on A800.
+Even on consumer-grade GPUs such as the RTX 4090, it slightly lowers the cost from \$3.37 to \$3.29, demonstrating that BCD provides cost benefits on both high-performance and consumer-grade hardware.
+Results on the G-7B model further support this trend.
+On the Wiki dataset, BCD reduces the cost from \$70.08 to \$41.36, despite a moderate increase in training time from 50.66 to 59.79 hours.
+On the Alpaca dataset, both G-7B and L-7B benefit from consistent cost savings, with reductions from \$18.49 to \$12.21 and from \$26.39 to \$17.63, respectively.
+In summary, BCD provides a cost-effective solution without sacrificing model performance.
+This makes it well-suited not only for resource-limited environments but also for cost-sensitive training tasks where time efficiency is less critical.

-It is worth emphasizing that BCD remains an appealing choice even in scenarios where GPU availability and training time are not limiting factors.
-By reducing per-unit resource consumption and allowing longer training durations without compromising model quality, BCD offers an effective means of budget control.
-This makes it suitable not only for resource-constrained settings but also for cost-sensitive training tasks where time is relatively abundant.